Closed

 Activities funded

-- Public legal education, triage, brief services, and referrals, including tools for self-represented litigants.
+- Public legal education, triage, brief services, and referrals, including tools to assist self-represented litigants.

 - Projects addressing Indigenous Peoples’ legal needs.